Heidi V. Carlson

 Melissa received her Bachelors degree in nursing from the College of St Catherine.
 She has over 16 years of psychiatric nursing experience working with clients across the lifespan.
 Melissa enjoys working closely with the psychiatric providers to get a better understanding of each client and their treatment needs.

 Sara is responsible for the daily operations at River Valley.
-She handles human resources, client relations, insurance company relations, community outreach, event planning and office policy development.
-Sara has over 14 years of Office Manager experience.
+She handles human resources, client relations, insurance company relations, community outreach, event planning and office policy development and growth.
+Sara has over 17 years of management experience.

 Our front desk staff provides a warm, welcoming environment to assist clients in scheduling intakes and follow-up appointments, managing record requests and care coordination, ensuring timely email correspondence, confirming insurance eligibility, and collecting payments.